jackolney/CascadeDashboard/README.md

 ### Help

-A potential error may arise if the 'Geospatial Data Abstraction Library' and Google's V8 engine are not installed.
+A potential error may arise if the 'Geospatial Data Abstraction Library' (GDAL) and Google's V8 engine are not installed.
+In the absence of GDAL, the app is still fully functional, however the interactive map will be disabled.

 To rectify the situation, run the following command on linux / Mac OS X machines:

 `sudo -E apt-get -yq --no-install-suggests --no-install-recommends --force-yes install libgdal-dev libproj-dev libv8-dev`

+This will install the following using `apt-get`:
+    - libgdal-dev
+    - libproj-dev
+    - libv8-dev

 Windows users are on their own here, but I aim to provide support soon.